Convert 187 Ml To Ounces

 Understanding the Approximation: Why "≈" and not "="?

 You'll notice the use of "≈" (approximately equal to) rather than "=" (equal to).
-This is because the conversion factor itself is an approximation.
-The exact relationship between milliliters and fluid ounces is a more complex decimal value, making the approximation necessary for practicality.
-The difference is usually negligible for most everyday applications, but it's important to remember that the result is not perfectly precise.
+Consider this: this is because the conversion factor itself is an approximation.
+Which means the exact relationship between milliliters and fluid ounces is a more complex decimal value, making the approximation necessary for practicality.
+The difference is usually negligible for most everyday applications, but make sure to remember that the result is not perfectly precise.

 Practical Applications and Examples